IanMalobaMwakha/Puddle/README.md

 - **HTML:** The foundational markup language for constructing the website's structure.
 - **Git & GitHub:** Version control system and collaborative platform for tracking and sharing code changes.

+**Note:**
+This README is subject to updates, as the repository is still under development and testing.
+Some issues may still need to be resolved.

  **\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\*\***